wilcoxen-courses/e210-dist/README.md

    1. Set `key_by_type_quint` to a tuple consisting of `hh_rec['type']` and `hh_rec['quint']`.
 This will be used to group the data by type and quintile, with one group for each combination of `type` and `quint`.

-   1. Set `key_by_quint` to a tuple consisting of the string `"all"` and `hh['quint']`.
+   1. Set `key_by_quint` to a tuple consisting of the string `"all"` and `hh_rec['quint']`.
 This will be used to group the data purely by quintile without distinguishing by type.

-   1. Set `key_by_type` to a tuple consisting of `hh['type']` and the string `"all"`.
+   1. Set `key_by_type` to a tuple consisting of `hh_rec['type']` and the string `"all"`.
 It will be used to group the data purely by type without distinguishing by quintile.

-   1. Now use three statements to append `hh_rec['etc']` to the values of `grouped` for each of the three keys above.
+   1. Now use three statements to append `hh_rec['etr']` to the values of `grouped` for each of the three keys above.
 The statements will be very similar, differing only by the key.
 As you'll see below, this will let the script compute and report a wealth of data: the median ETR by type and quintile, the median ETR by type alone, and the median ETR by income quintile alone.

 **G. Computing the median ETR for each group**